FrancoisDtm/Epita-Container/README.md

 ## How to use? 📋

 You have two options.
-You can either download the pre-compiled image from the Docker Hub, or you can build it from the sources so that you can modify the image as you want.
+You can either download the pre-compiled image, or you can build it from the sources so that you can modify the image as you want.

 ### Pull pre-build image 🐳